kredx-eng/kredx-paylater-sample-apps/android/README.md

 </RelativeLayout>
 ```

-## Payment Flow If required
+##Payment Flow If required

-##### After onboarding you can intregate a payment flow code which required a auth token which we are storing thi preference storage which we can store in some other local db or global state. after this we need to intregate a order creating api which we can pass our order amount user personal details and user shipping and billing addresses. this will generate a payment redirected link with calls urls. this callback urls will navigate you once payment will get sucess and failure
+##### After onboarding you can intregate a payment flow code which required a auth token which we are storing thi preference storage which we can store in some other local db or global state. after this we need to intregate a order creating api which we can pass our order amount user personal details and user shipping and billing addresses. this will generate a payment redirected link with calls urls. this callback urls will navigate you once payment will get sucess and failure.

 ## API Reference